Top 20 magazines for kids

 Wonder is an Australian publication that empowers pre-teen girls to be creative, brave, kind and to inspire them to think about who they are and what they could be.
 A publication free from the stresses of the adult world.
 A publication of their very own that they can contribute to.
 Perfect for pre-teen girls from 7+.

-I admit I don’t know this one but it’s come highly recommended and it looks awesome.
+I admit I don’t know this one but it’s come highly recommended in the best magazines for kids category and it looks awesome.
 Bright Lite is an independent magazine created for girls, ages 8 to 15.
 Every issue, we strive to give young girls a place to express their experiences and reflections on a central theme.
 We, at Bright Lite, strongly believe that it is never too early to start communicating and connecting with one another.
 Our quarterly magazine will be a collection of submissions from girls all over the world, including photos, interviews, articles, recipes, crafts, journals, music and advice curated just for them.

 One of a family of US magazines aimed at kids, Cricket magazine is aimed at tweens and features world-renowned authors and illustrators.
 Full of stories, ideas and inspiration, it’s also simply beautiful – and 100 per cent ad free.